What is Weed Wax? Everything You Need to Know

 However, when reputable and regulated manufacturers create these concentrates, all residual solvents are purged, and the products are tested for contaminants.

-Canadian Licensed Producers must complete stringent regulatory processes to gain approval before selling any product.
+In Canada, Licensed Producers must complete stringent regulatory processes to gain approval before selling any product.
 This quality assurance protocol includes cannabis extracts like cannabis wax.
 LPs must follow all regulations and have products tested for safety and potency.

 When these steps are followed, users can rest assured that the concentrate is entirely safe for consumption.